 One last thing I’ve learned on our toileting adventures: Public establishments need to invest in accessible facilities.
 Just because you put a picture of a wheelchair on the bathroom door doesn’t mean the bathroom is accessible!
 We need bars around the toilet, space for a chair to get in and out and paper towels or a hand dryer that can be reached while sitting in a chair (Ivan prefers hand dryers by the way).
 Oh… and this is a good message for restaurants: You know the hall that goes back to your bathroom?
 Please don’t use it for strorage.
 That can make it really difficult to get a wheelchair through the hall!

 I wish you success on your own bathroom adventures.
-If you have more tips to share, please let us know in the comments below!
-And if you are looking for tips to help older kids be more independent in the bathroom, check out 7 Steps to Teach a Blind Child how to be Independent in Public Bathrooms.
+Some of you may still be learning the basics of toilet training a child with special needs, but if are looking for tips to help older kids be more independent in the bathroom, check out 7 Steps to Teach a Blind Child how to be Independent in Public Bathrooms.